robin-rpr/calos/doc/clearly-run-oci.rst

 ::

-   $ ch-run-oci create --bundle DIR --pid-file FILE [--no-new-keyring] CONTAINER_ID
+   $ clearly run-oci create --bundle DIR --pid-file FILE [--no-new-keyring] CONTAINER_ID

 Create a container.
 Charliecloud does not have separate create and start phases, so this operation only sets up OCI-related scaffolding.